Mathématique: Chapter 57

 “Orbital Imaging has narrowed it down to Cambridge, Massachusetts as of about ninety minutes ago.”

-“That’s—” Jackson’s overstrained voice cracked and went entirely.
+“That’s—” Jackson’s overstrained voice cracked and went.
 “That’s phenomenal.”
 He tried again.
 No sound.
 “That’s phenomenal.
 Also ridiculous.”
 He coughed.
 “I can’t believe he got dropped in Cambridge Massachusetts, probably without a memory, and he’s stayed off the grid for eight weeks.”

 The man fixed Vala with a burning look, pure blue fire.
-“You saved him,” he whispered.
+“You saved him,” he rasped.
 “I really think you did.”

-Vala looked down at her hands, then, hopefully, back up at the pair of them.
+Vala looked down at her hands, then back up at the pair of them.
 “I’m glad,” she said.

 “Me too.”
-Young said.
-He couldn’t help adding, “Hopefully the LA didn’t find him.”
+Young couldn’t help adding, “Hopefully the LA didn’t find him.”

 “You okay there?”
 Young asked.